Welcome to Year 8

 In Humanities, pupils undertake Approaches to Learning activities, which seek to sharpen their study skills and raise levels of interest and motivation.
 Humanities are a conduit for some of the extensive range of cross-curricular studies, including some notable units linked to Drama (the Romans) and English (World War One).
-As with much of the boys’ learning, these activities are supplemented by co-curricular activities, such as the participation in a Roman Forum during one of the four Creativity weeks boys experience during Key Stage 3.
+As with much of the boys’ learning, these activities are supplemented by co-curricular activities, such as the participation in a Roman Forum during one of the six Creativity Weeks boys experience during Key Stage 3.
 These weeks are much anticipated by the boys.
-Additionally, learning happens in other, residential settings at these times, as the whole of Year 7 head to Bath, and the Year 8s are offered foreign exchange trips aligned to their language options.
+Additionally, learning happens in other, residential settings at these times, as the whole of Year 7 head to Bushcraft, and the Year 9s visit the country of their second language.

-Pupils study science, maths and technology- incorporating ICT, art, DT, and Food Technology.
-They also study music for two years, as in sports, a very large number pursue their artistic interests outside lessons, and take advantage of the extensive co-curricular opportunities.
+Pupils study Science, Maths and Technology- incorporating ICT, Art, DT, and Food Technology.
+For Music and Sport, a large number of students pursue their interests inside and outside of lessons, taking advantage of the extensive co-curricular opportunities.
 Indeed, it is vital that they do so: there is a strong emphasis on participation, and involvement in wider school life is shown to have significant positive impact on students’ academic performance.

 Key Events in the Year for Year 8 Students